×

 Red Hat OpenShift support for Windows Containers installs CSI Proxy on all Windows nodes in the cluster.
 CSI Proxy is a plug-in that enables CSI drivers to perform storage operations on the node.

 To use persistent storage with Windows workloads, you must deploy a specific Windows CSI driver daemon set, as described in your storage provider’s documentation.
 By default, the WMCO does not automatically create the Windows CSI driver daemon set.
-See the list of supported production drivers in the Kubernetes Container Storage Interface (CSI) Documentation.
+See the list of production drivers in the Kubernetes CSI Developer Documentation.

 Scaling a compute machine set manually